ferasalnaem/Master-thesis/README.md

 # Results
-The generated learning curves (loss & accuracy) by training MLP and GNN on each CWE category can be seen in the folder 'plots'
+The obtained learning curves by training MLP and GNN on each CWE category can be seen in the folder 'Learning curves'.

-The processed learning curves that include losses for both models (MLP and GNN) on each CWE category can be seen in the folder 'plots_processed'

 The results of evaluating the models regarding the used performance metrics (Accuracy, Precision, Recall and F1-score) as well as losses are collected after each experiment and can be seen in the following file 'Results.pdf'.